 Located strategically at the centre of a vibrant cultural circuit, visitors may anchor at Tepantar and make day trips to several Cultural Tourism destinations like Santiniketan, Joydeb-Kenduli, the Kantha embroidery hub of Nanoor, the Dokra metal craft hub at Dariyapur, and the wooden dolls hub in Natungram.

-The 9th edition of Baul Fakiri Mela will be celebrated for the first time at Tepantar theatre village on November 23 - 25, 2018.
+The 9th edition of Baul Fakiri Mela will be celebrated for the Second time at Tepantar theatre village on November 22 - 24, 2019.

 Next time you plan a vacation, set off on a journey that will sooth your eyes, rejuvenate your soul and lift your spirits amidst a unique tango of nature and heritage!